KxSystems/docs/docs/kb/ssl.md

 #### SSL_VERIFY_SERVER

 Controls the processing of certificates from a server.
+Default value is `YES`.

 Checks the X509 certificate the peer presented by verifying the server’s certificate against a trusted source, using the certificates from `SSL_CA_CERT_FILE` or `SSL_CA_CERT_PATH` to verify the server’s certificate.
-In the interests of not interrupting service, verification of certificates accepts expired certificates.
+Expired certificates will fail the verification process.

-If the verification process fails, the TLS/SSL handshake is immediately terminated with an alert message containing the reason for the verification failure.
+If the verification process fails or no server certificate provided, the TLS/SSL handshake is immediately terminated with an alert message containing the reason for the verification failure.
-If no server certificate is sent, because an anonymous cipher is used, processing is ignored.

-Default value is `YES`.
+Setting to `NO` does not terminate the connection due to a failure verifying the certificate.

 ### Checking Configuration